yuhanwang315/G2LoRA/README.md

 done
 ```

+### We release the core implementation of G2LoRA.
-### we will release code and data upon acceptance.
+### The complete codebase and datasets will be released upon acceptance.